Paul Ayer: 2023–2024 season: Canadian national bronze

 Following Ayer's recovery, Fabbri/Ayer started the season at the 2023 CS Nebelhorn Trophy, coming ninth.
 They were given one Grand Prix assignment, the 2023 Skate Canada International, where they placed seventh.

 Fabbri/Ayer won the silver medal at the Skate Canada Challenge, the final qualifier to the 2024 Canadian Championships.
 In advance of the championships, defending silver medalists Lajoie/Lagha withdrew due to Lajoie entering concussion protocol, whilst reigning champions Fournier Beaudry/Sørensen withdrew after the latter was revealed to be under investigation for sexual assault.
 The ice dance podium was thus considered more open than in recent years.
 Fabbri/Ayer won the bronze medal, reaching the senior national podium for the first time.
-They would then end their season with a bronze medal at the 2024 International Challenge Cup.